bdatta2021/myshinyApp/README.md

 Conclusion:
 The statistical tests and graphical representation suggest that vaccination status does not significantly impact mask-wearing behavior.
 This means that individuals decisions to wear masks are independent of their vaccination status.
 However, further investigation with a larger dataset or additional factors could provide more insights into behavioral patterns.

+Instructions:

+install.packages(c("shiny","DT","MASS","ggplot2","rsconnect","randomForest","dplyr"))

+Run these library into R-console

+library(shiny)
+library(DT)
+library(randomForest)
+library(MASS)
+library(ggplot2)
+library(rsconnect)
+library(dplyr)

+# Type the following code into R-console for setting the working directory

+setwd("C:/Dr. Chang/www/myshinyApp") and then press Control +Enter (Note: everybody should have individual path my path is here : "C:/Dr. Chang/www/myshinyApp")

+# Check the working directory into R-console.
+Type the following code into "R console"

+getwd() and then press control+Enter

+# Run into the local machine before deploy

+shiny::runApp()

+# Connect the RStudio with Deploy into R-console

+rsconnect: :deployApp()

+# From GitHub page, if we want to run my "R-shiny" then type the following "R code" into the "R-console"

+shiny::runGitHub("myshinyApp", "bdatta2021") and then press control+Enter.